The2ndSlimShady/SlimScript/docs/PreProcessor.md

 ```

 Yet `@module` is my personal recommendation because it's easier to use (and its performance is slightly better than `@if-@define`).

+### Why @module is faster than @if-@define

+Basically, if `@if` directive is false, pre-processor still seeks for `@endif` and will continue processing the file until the end.
+But with `@module` directive, if the module is already included, pre-processor will instantly stop processing the file.
+So `@module` is slightly faster.